 Switch – Each interface is in a separate collision domain.
 All interface are in same broadcast domain and, every VLAN creates a separate broadcast domain.

 Router – All interface are in a separate collision and broadcast domain.

 There will be 2 broadcast domain because all port on the same VLAN is in the same broadcast domain.
-And, there will be 24 collision domain because each port on the switch is in the different collision domain.
+And, there will be 24 collision domains because each port on the switch is in a different collision domain.

-A 24-port switch with no VLAN or default VLAN or single VLAN will have 1 broadcast domain and 24 collision domain.
+A 24-port switch with no VLAN or default VLAN or single VLAN will have 1 broadcast domain and 24 collision domains.

-Only router interface and VLAN creates a separate broadcast domain in the network.
+Only the router interface and VLAN create a separate broadcast domain in the network.